Boston Police Scanner Encrypted: America's First Police Force Goes Dark

 All BPD communications go encrypted

-30-minute radio blackout during Dominican Festival shooting
+Police union reports ~30-minute radio blackout during overnight violence after the Dominican Festival

 Sources